Quantumleap459/Quantumleap459.github.io/about.md

 permalink: /about/
 ---

-THis website was made using Codecademy, the premier site for coding.
+This website was made using Codecademy, the premier site for coding.

 Raw Information: